therealhammer/arris3442-devicetracker-ha/README.md

 # ARRIS 3442 Device Tracker for Home Assistant

-WARNING, THIS REPO IS WIP AND DOES NOT FULLY WORK YET

 This is the first kinda working commit of this project.
 Please feel free try it and give feedback.

 This repository allows users to create a custom component to use the arris device tracker.